QUOTES-Tennis-Reaction to Rafa Nadal winning 22nd Grand Slam title at French Open | Sports-Games

 QUOTES-Tennis-Reaction to Rafa Nadal winning 22nd Grand Slam title at French Open

-Following is reaction to Rafa Nadal securing a men's record-extending 22nd Grand Slam title after beating Casper Ruud in Sunday's French Open final: CASPER RUUD, FRENCH OPEN FINALIST "We all know what a champion you are.
+"Congratulations on your 22nd Grand Slam, your 14th @rolandgarros title, without doubt a magic number in 2022."
+MARCO ASENSIO, SOCCER PLAYER FOR REAL MADRID "THE FOURTEENTH.
+Congratulations to @RafaelNadal on his 14th French Open win and his 22nd major title!"
+THIBAUT COURTOIS, SOCCER PLAYER FOR REAL MADRID "You are an example of a sportsman @RafaelNadal.

-Following is reaction to Rafa Nadal securing a men's record-extending 22nd Grand Slam title after beating Casper Ruud in Sunday's French Open final: CASPER RUUD, FRENCH OPEN FINALIST
+Following is reaction to Rafa Nadal winning a record-extending 14th French Open, and 22nd Grand Slam title.
+He beat Casper Ruud 6-3 6-3 6-0 in the Roland Garros final on Sunday: CASPER RUUD, FRENCH OPEN FINALIST

 "We all know what a champion you are.
 Today I got to feel how it is to play against you in a final - it's not easy, I am not the first victim, I know there have been many before."
 ROD LAVER, FORMER MEN'S WORLD NUMBER ONE